therealsphinx/support.balsamiq.com/content/sales/invoice.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "I paid by credit card online, can I get a paid invoice for our records?"
+title: "I Paid by Credit Card Online, Can I Get a Paid Invoice for Our Records?"
 menu:
   menusales:
     parent: sales